-Let me end this post by asking you readers: What is your reaction to this recent development?
-Do you think unemployment all over the Philippines will gradually get worse over the next twelve months?
-If the economic growth of the Philippines weakens further, do you think job opportunities will be reduced?
+Let me end this piece by asking you readers: What is your reaction to this development?
+Do you think all the preparations will be completed before the new international airport launches this December?
+Do you think the new Long Thanh International Airport will be launched on time at the end of this year?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.